 I have been to Thailand on regular basis 2011-2014.
 I like the city of Bangkok for the simple reason there is a lot to discover.
 You can go on foot, which I like, or the metro, which makes it simpler.
-We have the usuals, the taxi, and the tuk-tuk.
+We have the usual are the taxi and the tuk-tuk also.
 You can discover and see places but what about people.
 Until you talk to them, you will not know.
 There is a language barrier too which needs to be sorted.
 You have to learn customs and manners of a particular country/place as well.
 Things that are accepted in other country or worldwide might not work in some countries.

 A simple example is hailing a taxi.
 You put your hands up with fingers up…right!
 WROOONG!
 Not in Thailand, it is rude.
 You keep your hand horizontal, fingers facing down (see pic).
 Now, that goes for waiters or anybody else you want to call.
 You put your palm down and fingers straight with an up and down movement.
 Never clap whistle, snap your fingers it is outright rude for the Thais.